DiligentGraphics/DiligentSamples/Tutorials/Tutorial25_StatePackager/readme.md

 ### G-buffer Rendering

 The G-buffer is rendered by a full-screen render pass, where the pixel shader performs ray casting through the scene.
-It starts with computing the ray starting and end points using the inverse view-projection matrix:
+It starts by computing the ray starting and end points using the inverse view-projection matrix:

 ```hlsl